We share our insights into the factors impacting fuel prices, including predictions for fuel costs as we head into next week.

 Fuel prices this week:

-Fuel Market Update – What’s Happening at the Pump?
+Fuel prices: What’s Happening at the Pump?

 General factors that influence oil and fuel pricing: